 “I write everything down, make a plan and then I never stress when I do not complete my list.
 Making sure I leave time in my day for the things I may not have completed the day before has really kept me more on track than in the past.
 Life happens and once I accepted that, and learned to adjust my days, I have found that my stress is not so high.”

-The Aligned Time Journal asks you every day whether you did what you said you would do, and then gently asks “what can you learn from this?”
+The Great Work Journals ask you every day whether you did what you said you would do, and then gently asks “what can you learn from this?”
 The point is NEVER to shame yourself about what you weren’t able to do, but to help you develop expertise about how to set realistic, compassionate, flexible goals.

 Cheryl Campbell is a powerhouse entrepreneur as the director of two nonprofits and a successful coaching business on her plate.
 Learn more and attend a 3Cs event, here!